Richard Goodwin Keats: HMS Superb and the Algeciras campaign

-After the Treaty of Amiens in 1802, Keats and Superb remained in the Mediterranean under Admiral Sir Richard Bickerton.
+Following the signing of the Treaty of Amiens in 1802, Keats and Superb remained in the Mediterranean under Admiral Sir Richard Bickerton.
 When Nelson relieved Bickerton and took command of the fleet in the Mediterranean Keats remained with him off Toulon.
 When not watching the French they were sent on a variety of missions – to Naples to secure supplies, during which voyage they surveyed a passage through the Straits of Bonifacio, separating Corsica and Sardinia and three diplomatic missions to Algiers to negotiate with Mustafa Baba, Dey of Algiers to secure reinstatement of British consular representation, the release of ships taken contrary to treaty, and the freedom of enslaved sailors.
 He accompanied the fleet to the West Indies in 1805 in the famous chase of Admiral Villeneuve that culminated in the Battle of Trafalgar.
 After the fleet's return to European waters, Superb was sent to Portsmouth to re-fit.
 Having been at sea for four years without being in a home port she was described by Nelson as "her stem and the knees of her head are loose and broke – nothing but the great exertions of captain Keats has kept her at sea..."
 Unfortunately, she did not rejoin the fleet off Cádiz until November 1805, missing the Battle of Trafalgar, where Keats was to have been Nelson's second, by less than a month.
 On 9 November 1805 Keats was made an honorary Colonel of Marines.